alialhasan1/AdventureworksSalesAnalysis_PowerBI_SQL/README.md

 # AdventureworksSalesAnalysis_PowerBI_SQL
-This repository contains SQL scripts and Power BI reports that analyze sales data from the AdventureWorks database for the years 2019 to 2021.
+This repository contains SQL scripts and Power BI dashboards that analyze sales data from the AdventureWorks database for the years 2019 to 2021.

 The AdventureWorks database is a sample database provided by Microsoft, which contains sales and marketing data for a fictitious bike manufacturing company.